iterami/Docs.htm/common/guides/json.md

 #### Commented Character Properties

 ```
-  // Optional. "character" that isn't false.
+  // Optional. "character" that is array of objects instead of false.
+  "character": [
-  "character": {
+    {
       // Optional.
+ID of character.
+      "id": "_me",

+      // Optional.
 Camera type.
       "camera-type": "free",

       // Optional.
 Camera zoom current and max.
       // When current is 0, camera is in first person mode.
       "camera-zoom-current": 0,
       "camera-zoom-max": 0,

       // Optional.
 If the character collides, then this is the maximum distance before collision occurs.
       "collide-range": 2.5,

       // Optional.
 If the character collides with other entities that have collision.
       "collides": true,

       // Optional.
 Amount that is added to entity translation.
       // Currently gets reset after every movement so players can stop.
       "dx": 0,
       "dy": 0,
       "dz": 0,

       // Optional.
 Array of entities that should be loaded and attached to the camera translation (without zoom).
       // Uses same format as level entities.
       "entities": [],

       // Optional.
 Current character experience.
       "experience": 0,

       // Optional.
 Current and maximum health.
       "health-current": 100,
       "health-max": 100,

       // Optional.
 Current character inventory.
       "inventory": {},

       // Optional. "dy" set when the character jumps.
       "jump-height": 0.6,

       // Optional.
 Current character level.
       // -1 means character is just a camera.
       "level": -1,

       // Optional.
 Character movement speed.
-    "speed": 0.2,
+      "speed": 0.2
-  },
+    }
+  ],
 ```